vifm/vifm/README.md

 [![][AA]][A]  [![][FF]][F]  [![][UU]][U]

 _Latest release is 0.12.
-This file last updated on 29 September, 2021._
+This file last updated on April 8, 2022._

 ## Brief Description ##